MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation-keys.md

 -	**Keep an open mind**

     At times, one ignores statistical information in favor of using conventional knowledge or even previous experience, to make decision.
 Use A/B experiment data to inform business decisions – no matter how much it surprises you.
 If you are not convinced by the results of a test, run it again and compare the data.

+## Key Terms
+### Conversion Rate
+A conversion refers to any desired action that you want the player to take.
+Conversions do not have to be tied to monetary goals.
+This can include anything from a click on a button to making a purchase and becoming a player.

+Conversion is the goal of A/B experiments.

+Conversions are an absolute number, whereas a conversion rate is the number of conversions divided by the total player traffic.

+### Hypothesis
+A hypothesis refers to a claim about the mechanism according to which a given intervention will affect player behavior.
+It is an idea about what need to be experimented and why, and what changes might appear after the changes.

+### Segment
+Segments organizes individual players into group(s) which shares common characteristic(s) as per the user-defined qualifying condition(s)/ criteria(s).
+One can flight an experiment with a customized experience for a Segment to verify the hypothesis that an audience will respond more positively.

+### % of Flight (Flight Allocation)
+A percentage of the total player base (audience) that are considered for the A/B experiment and will receive the control or treatment variant.

+### Control Variant
+A control variant is an existing experience which is used in an experiment as a measure of comparison to ensure that the experiment works.
+It provides a baseline measurement for the experiment.
+It makes sure that the treatment you are giving is causing the experimental results, and not something outside the experiment.

+### Treatment Variant
+A treatment variant receives the experimental treatment(s) or difference in experience(s) in an experiment.
+It is the treatment variant(s) which are studied in an A/B experiment and contains the experience changes.

+### Weight %
+A percentage of target player base (audience) that are to be considered for the associated variant group.

+### Variables
+Variables are defined to set the feature or experience configuration.
+Defining feature variables allows you to iterate on your feature without redeploying the code.

+### P-Value
+The p-value in an A/B experiment is the probability that one would get the observed difference between the variant groups (or a more extreme difference) by random chance.

+When the p-value is high implies that the probability of randomly seeing a difference between the A and B groups is high, due to sampling noise.
+When the p-value is low (below our threshold) implies that the probability of seeing a difference randomly is low and one can be confident about making the change to the new alternative applicable treatment variant from the original control variant.

+### Confidence Interval
+In A/B testing, confidence intervals mitigate the risk of sampling errors, in a sense manages the risk associated with implementing a new variant.
+If tool says, “We are 95% confident that the conversion rate is X% +/- Y%,” then you need to account for the +/- Y% as the margin of error.
+How confident you are in your results depends largely on how large the margin of error is.
+If the two conversion ranges overlap, you need to keep testing to get a valid result.

+**Type 1 Error:**
+A type 1 error is a measure of “false positive,” an incorrect belief that a variation in an experiment has made a statistically significant difference.
+A conclusive winner is declared although the test turned out as inconclusive.

+**Type 2 Error:**
+A type 2 error is a measure of “false negatives,” an incorrect belief that a variation in an experiment has made no statistically significant difference.
+No conclusive winner is declared between a control and a variation when there should be one.

 ## Adopt Experimentation Culture and Process
 Experimentation culture is valuable.
 You must bake it as part of the other processes, so everyone feel/ take its benefits throughout the organization.
 A/B experimentation done consistently, can improve conversion substantially as you have greater chance of finding ways to add positive product value for the players.